whmacmac/test/_posts/2020-04-22-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 </ul>

 I considered that we all encountered situations where we were limited by a dumb shell.
 We could not upgrade it if we do not take all the necessary measures against a security solution.
 I found myself in the situation where I could access the target's network only through a phishing email.<br/>
 I wanted to develop a simple malware that it uses the multi stager feature of the Empire framework.
-I want from start that all what I will present, fits on the real world scenarios. <b>Also all what i show you is just in education purposes.
-Do not apply outside of your network.</b><br/>
+What I want to do is a malware that will fit in the real world scenarios. <b>Also all what I show you is for education purposes only.
+Do not apply it outside of your network.</b><br/>
 Lets talk a bit about how our phishing mail from the 2nd scenario will look, how I was thinking its arhitecture, what difficulties I am expecting to encounter during its delivery or execution.

 <ul>